cloudflare/cloudflare-docs/content/style-guide/grammar-and-formatting/punctuation-marks-and-symbols/dashes.md

 + Shortcut for PC users: Hold down the Alt key and type 0151

+Dashes are used in pairs (in place of parenthesis) or alone (in place of a semicolon or colon).

+Examples:

-In pairs, in place of parentheses: Cookies provide saved information about a user’s session to establish a “state” — in most cases, identity — as your browser makes a request.
+Cookies provide saved information about a user’s session to establish a “state” — in most cases, identity — as your browser makes a request.

-Alone, in place of a semicolon or colon: Embed yourself in the team — the best results will come when trust is built.
+Embed yourself in the team — the best results will come when trust is built.

 {{<Aside type="note">}}
 Following AP style guides, and to improve readability, we include whitespaces before and after the em dash.